Living our values through knowledge and art.

 We do ask that you always sign your books in and out and limit your checkout duration to 30 days.
-Our Collection of over 4,000 books includes: Biographies, American and World History, African-American, Studies, Civil Rights, Social Justice, Education, Ethnic Studies, GLBT, Government, Politics, Jewish History and Culture, Nature and Science, Philosophy, Social Science, Theology and Religion (including Unitarian Universalism), Women’s Studies For more information, please contact our librarian.
+Our Collection of over 4,000 books includes: Biographies, American and World History, African-American, Studies, Civil Rights, Social Justice, Education, Ethnic Studies, GLBT, Government, Politics, Jewish History and Culture, Nature and Science, Philosophy, Social Science, Theology and Religion (including Unitarian Universalism), Women’s Studies For more information, please contact our Administrator for information.

 Our Octagon building hosts weekly Sunday services, and can be rented out for events.
 The walls and entryway are decorated with art from the community.
 If you are interested in showing your work in our gallery, producing your theater production, or showcasing your musical talent, please contact us today to reserve the Octagon Arts Center.
 Visit our Calendar to view upcoming events!
 For more information about the Octagon, head over to our history page.

 We are proud to be a Green Sanctuary.
 Here are some of our "green" efforts: